Topology of quadrature domains

 where $\dd A$ is the area measure.
 Similar property holds for cardioids: if for example

 then

 Formulas like \eqref{01} and \eqref{02} are called {\it quadrature identities}, and the corresponding domains of integration are called (classical) {\it quadrature domains}.
-Various classes of quadrature domains have been known since long time ago, see e.g. C. Neumann's papers \cite{Neumann-oval1,Neumann-oval2} from the beginning of the last century, but the systematic study began with the work of Davis \cite{Davis}, and Aharonov and Shapiro \cite{AS76}.
+Various classes of quadrature domains have been known for quite some time, see e.g. Neumann's papers \cite{Neumann-oval1,Neumann-oval2} from the beginning of the last century, but the systematic study began only with the work of Davis \cite{Davis}, and Aharonov and Shapiro \cite{AS76}.
 We refer to the monographs \cite{Varchenko-Etingof,Gustafsson-Vasiliev, Davis, Sakai-book-QD, Shapiro92} related to this subject, and to the survey paper \cite{Gus05} for a quick overview and further references.

 Quadrature domains appear in several diverse areas of analysis such as extremal problems for certain classes of analytic functions \cite{AS1,AS2,AS3,AS4}, the Schwarz reflection principle \cite{Davis}, univalent functions, zeros of harmonic polynomials \cite{Duren, poly-book}, and even operator theory (hypernormal and subnormal operators) \cite{Putinar1,Putinar2}.
-An important discovery by Richardson \cite{Richardson72} linked the theory of quadrature domains to the Hele-Show flow in fluid mechanics.
+An important discovery by Richardson \cite{Richardson72} linked the theory of quadrature domains to the {\it Hele-Shaw flow} in fluid mechanics.

-From the point of view of potential theory (the importance of potential theoretic approach was first advocated by Sakai \cite{Sakai1,Sakai2,Sakai3,Sakai-book-QD}), quadrature domains are related to the theory of partial balayage \cite{GusA,GusB,GusC,SakaiA,Sakai-book-QD} and free boundary (or obstacle) problems \cite{free3,free2,free1}, as well as to the inverse moment problem \cite{Sakai78,GusB, GusInverse}.
+From the point of view of potential theory (the importance of potential theoretic approach was first advocated by Sakai \cite{Sakai1,Sakai2,Sakai3,Sakai-book-QD}), quadrature domains are related to the theory of partial balayage \cite{GusA,GusB,GusC,SakaiA,Sakai-book-QD} and free boundary (or obstacle) problems \cite{free3,free2,free1}, as well as to Richardson's moment problem \cite{Sakai78,GusB, GusInverse}.
 Also, as we will see, there is a close connection to the logarithmic potential theory with an external field \cite{ST} in the case where the field has an algebraic potential.
-A basic question -- how to describe the equilibrium measure for all possible localizations of a given algebraic (e.g. cubic) potential -- was our initial motivation for this research.
-(This question naturally appear in the context of the random normal matrix theory \cite{WZ2,WZ1,WZ3}.)
+A basic question -- how to describe the {\it droplets} (the support of equilibrium measures) for all possible localizations of a given algebraic (e.g. cubic) potential -- was our initial motivation for this research.
+This question naturally appears in the context of the random normal matrix theory \cite{KKMWZ,ABTWZ,WZ3}, and it is essentially equivalent to the well-known {\it inverse problem} of (logarithmic) potential theory \cite{Inverse-book}.